smart-data-models/data-models/guidelines.md

 There can be certain entity attributes which content is subject to be internationalized.
 For instance, the description of a Point of Interest.
-The internationalization (i18N) guidelines for the FIWARE Data Models are defined as
+The internationalization (i18N) guidelines for the Smart Data Models are defined as
 follows:

 -   By default, the value of an attribute subject to be internationalized